Student Research by Department

 During their final internship semester, all students in the Department of Social Work and Gerontology complete an agency-based research project as part of their Senior Seminar course.
 Students go through the entire research process: developing a research question, completing an IRB application, conducting a review of literature, collecting data, analyzing data, interpreting data, and finally, presenting their research at the formal senior presentations event that takes place at the close of each semester.

 The Social Work Research Club

 The Department of Social Work and Gerontology hosts the Social Work Research Club.
-This is a student led, and faculty mentored club that engages social work students in the processes of research methodology development, data analysis, and the presentation of research findings at local, statewide, and national conferences..
-During the academic year, the typical process followed by the Research Club involves 1) coming up with a research topic and question during September of the Fall semester, 2) submitting an IRB application in October, 3) creating a measurement tool for data collection in November, 4) collecting data in December, 5) analyzing data in January of the Spring semester, 6) developing a poster for presentations in February, 7) presenting the poster at a national social work conference in March, 8) presenting the poster at the Celebration of Student Research conference at Shippensburg University in April.
+This is a student-led, and faculty-mentored club that engages social work students in the processes of research methodology development, data analysis, and the presentation of research findings at local, statewide, and national conferences.
+During the academic year, the typical process followed by the Research Club involves 1) coming up with a research topic and question during September of the Fall semester, 2) submitting an IRB application on October, 3) creating a measurement tool for the data collection on November, 4) collecting data on December, 5) analyzing data in January of the Spring semester, 6) developing a poster for presentations on February, 7) presenting the poster at a national social work conference on March, 8) presenting the poster at the Celebration of Student Research conference at Shippensburg University in April.
 In the past, students have presented their research at conferences in Long Island, NY, Myrtle Beach, SC, Louisville, KY, and San Antonio, TX.
-In order to facilitate these presentations at national, state, and local conferences, Research Club members also have the opportunity to write, edit, and submit research proposals and grants to various on-campus organization as well as national and state social work organizations.
+In order to facilitate these presentations at national, state, and local conferences, Research Club members also have the opportunity to write, edit, and submit research proposals and grants to the various on-campus organizations as well as national and state social work organizations.